 Kling compared Vienna’s environmental journey to a challenging jigsaw puzzle for which one needs to find bits that fit and know how to fit these pieces together.
 Simply copying other cities would not work.
 For instance, vertical gardens would not make sense in a city with long, cold winters.
 Nonetheless, Vienna has found inspiration in other cities such as Singapore.
 Kling recalled that a key lesson from Singapore was the importance of education and encouraging people to work together to achieve a clean environment.

-The Danube is a river that unites a region © Vienna
+The Danube is a river that unites a region © City of Vienna

 A river that unites a region